 Privacy and Security Considerations

-We've built this tool with a privacy-first architecture.
+We've this tool with a privacy-first architecture.
 Your video files are processed entirely within your browser's JavaScript runtime.
 The file is read using the FileReader API (or URL.createObjectURL), decoded by the browser's native video codecs, and rendered to Canvas locally.
 The gif.js encoding happens in Web Workers that have no network access.
 At no point is any data transmitted over the network.

 This means the tool works perfectly fine offline (once loaded) and is safe to use with confidential or sensitive video content.
 Enterprise users and security-conscious individuals can verify this by using their browser's DevTools Network panel during conversion.

-Video to GIF: Data & Benchmarks
+Video to GIF Data & Benchmarks

 Performance data and format comparisons from our original research and testing